algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 | Q   | Left      |
 | D   | Right     |

-Each key when pressed will trigger a movement in the corresponding direction.
-They will also trigger the associated animation for the cube to move.
-While the cube is moving, any other interaction will be disabled to avoid unwanted behavior.
+Each key press will trigger a movement in the corresponding direction, as well as an animation showing the cube moving.
+While the cube is moving, other interactions will be disabled to avoid unwanted behavior.

-### Obstacle
+### Obstacles

 Obstacles will be placed in the level to prevent the player from reaching the cup of coffee.
-Obstacles will be items integrated in the environment and might take any forms ( Wall, plate, etc. ).
+Obstacles will be items integrated in the environment and might take any forms (Wall, plate, etc.).
 Each obstacle will have a collision box for the player to not glitch through it.
 Each obstacle will have a material to make it visible.
-Each obstacles placement and details will be define in the [Level section](#level).
+Each obstacle's placement and details will be defined in the [Level section](#level).

 ### Sticky

 Sticky will be a mechanic that will allow the player to stick to walls.
 It will be shown as a green particle effect on the wall as if the wall was dirty.
-It will activate when the player enter a special zone.
+It will activate when the player enters a special zone.
-And will stay activated as long as the player stay in that zone and follow the predefined path.
+And will stay activated as long as the player stays in that zone and follows the predefined path.
 The controls stay relative to the camera.
-It means old controls become as follow:
+It means old controls become as follows:

 | | Key | Action |
 | --- | --- | --- |